dguo/jolly-code/README.md

 # Jolly Code

-Not all code has to be serious business®
+Not all code has to be serious business™

 [Jolly Code](https://jollycode.org) is a celebration of fun programming projects.